City of Chester (UK Parliament constituency): Boundaries

 1918–1950: The County Borough of Chester, the Urban District of Hoole, and the Rural District of Chester.

 1950–1974: As prior but with minor boundary changes to align with the revised boundaries of the Rural District of Chester.

 1974–1983: The County Borough of Chester, and the Rural District of Chester.

 Hoole Urban District had been absorbed by the County Borough of Chester in 1954, but the constituency boundaries remained unchanged.

 1983–1997: The City of Chester wards of Blacon Hall, Boughton, Boughton Heath, Christleton, College, Curzon, Dee Point, Dodleston, Grosvenor, Hoole, Newton, Plas Newton, Sealand, Upton Grange, Upton Heath, Vicars Cross, and Westminster.

 Rural areas to the north of Chester, comprising the wards of Elton, Mollington and Saughall, transferred to the new constituency of Ellesmere Port and Neston.

 1997–2010: The City of Chester wards of Blacon Hall, Boughton, Boughton Heath, Christledon, College, Curzon, Dee Point, Dodleston, Grosvenor, Hoole, Mollington, Newton, Plas Newton, Saughall, Sealand, Upton Grange, Upton Heath, Vicars Cross, and Westminster.

 The wards of Mollington and Saughall transferred back from Ellesmere Port and Neston.

 2010–2019: The Parliamentary Constituencies (England) Order 2007 defined the boundaries as:

 The City of Chester wards of Blacon Hall, Blacon Lodge, Boughton, Boughton Heath, Christleton, City and St Anne's, College, Curzon and Westminster, Dodleston, Handbridge and St Mary's, Hoole All Saints, Hoole Groves, Huntington, Lache Park, Mollington, Newton Brook, Newton St Michael's, Saughall, Upton Grange, Upton Westlea, and Vicars Cross.

 Minor changes to reflect revised ward boundaries.

 However, before the new boundaries came into force for the 2010 election, the districts making up the county of Cheshire were abolished on 1 April 2009, being replaced by four unitary authorities.
 Consequently, the constituency's boundaries became:

 The Cheshire West and Chester wards of Blacon, Boughton, Chester City, Chester Villages (part), Dodleston and Huntington, Farndon (part), Garden Quarter, Great Boughton, Handbridge Park, Hoole, Lache, Little Neston and Burton, Newton, Saughall and Mollington, and Upton.

-2019–present: Following a further local government ward boundary review in 2019, the boundaries are currently:
+2019–2024: Following a further local government ward boundary review in 2019, the boundaries were:

 The Cheshire West and Chester wards of Central and Blacon, Chester City & the Garden Quarter, Christleton & Huntington (part), Farndon (part), Gowy Rural (part), Great Boughton, Handbridge Park, Lache, Newton & Hoole, Saughall and Mollington, and Upton.

-Political History
+Political history

 Two-member seat (to 1885)

 From 1715 to 1869, at least one of the two seats was held by a member of the Grosvenor family.
 For most of the nineteenth century, both MPs represented the Whigs and (later) the Liberals.
 The Conservatives held one of the two seats from 1859 to 1865 and 1868–1880.